brangerbriz/machine-learning-docs/markdown/twitterbot-part-2-model-training-and-iteration.md

 ### Training Code

 We'll start by using the Keras API, along with our hyperparameters, to build a model.
 Keras provides a high-level API for building basic neural network architectures using common building blocks like layers.
 It abstracts away the actual matrix multiplications and calculus needed to train a model.
-You'll be left with the task of designing your model architecture and figuring out how to wrangle data into and out from the model, Keras it handles the actual "learning".
+You'll be left with the task of designing your model architecture and figuring out how to wrangle data into and out of the model while Keras handles the actual "learning".
 Go ahead and fill in the empty `build_model()` function with the contents below.<span class="marginal-note" data-info="Keras' use of the word 'Sequential()' doesn't mean the data has to be sequential, but rather the construction of the model's layers are sequential: one after another.
 It just so happens that we are using a Sequential() model to process sequential data using an RNN."></span>

 <pre class="code">
     <code class="python" data-wrap="false">